skeggse/isemail/README.md

 validate(email, [options], [callback])
 --------------------------------------

 Determines whether the `email` is valid or not, for various definitions thereof.
 Optionally accepts an `options` object and a `callback` function.
-Options may include `errorLevel` and `checkDNS`.
-The `callback` function will always be called if specified, and the result of the operation supplied as the only parameter to the callback function.
-If `validate()` is not asked to check for the existence of the domain (`checkDNS`), it will also synchronously return the result of the operation.
+Options may include `errorLevel`.
+The `callback` function will always be called if specified, and the result of the operation supplied as the only parameter to the callback function. `validate()` will synchronously return the result of the operation if no callback is provided.

 Use `errorLevel` to specify the type of result for `validate()`.
 Passing a `false` literal will result in a true or false boolean indicating whether the email address is sufficiently defined for use in sending an email.
 Passing a `true` literal will result in a more granular numeric status, with zero being a perfectly valid email address.
 Passing a number will return `0` if the numeric status is below the `errorLevel` and the numeric status otherwise.